snoopdave/relay-irc/README.txt

-README: Relay-JFC Version Z_VERSION_Z
+README: Relay-IRC

-Copyright 1999, 2000, 2001 by David M. Johnson
+Copyright 1999-2023 by David M. Johnson

    TABLE OF CONTENTS